futjikato/HAW-PR1-FuechseUndHasenJava/README.md

 This example uses [LWJGL](http://www.lwjgl.org) as the rendering engine.
 Its really simple [to make this work in Eclispe](http://www.lwjgl.org/wiki/index.php?title=Setting_Up_LWJGL_with_Eclipse).
 In addition you need to add the lwjgl_util.jar as an external lib to make the 3d stuff work :-)

+## Controls

+You can move the camera with the arrow keys

+UP - Zoom In
+Down - Zoom Out
+Left - Move camera to the left
+Right - Move the camera to the right

 ## ToDo´s